 Here's an example of a KnowBe4 customer being a target for CEO fraud.
 The employee initially responded, then remembered her training and instead reported the email using the Phish Alert Button, alerting her IT department to the fraud attempt.

-When the employee failed to proceed with the wire transfer, she got another email from the bad guys, who probably thought it was payday:
+When the employee failed to proceed with the wire transfer, she got another email from cybercriminals, who probably thought it was payday:

 KnowBe4 reports on the top-clicked phishing emails by subject line each quarter which include phishing test results as well as those found 'In the Wild' which are gathered from the millions of users that click on their Phish Alert Button to report real phishing emails and allow our team to analyze the results.